MonoGame/MonoGame/Documentation/improvements.md

-### WORK IN PROGRESS
-Note that the MonoGame documentation project is currently a work in progress and applies to the **latest development build** of MonoGame.

 ###This page describes new API features which is available in current development release and does not exist in XNA.

 ##Graphics and window routines